Hunger Safety Net Programme (HSNP)

 Amount of benefits

-The current cash transfer value is Ksh2,700 per month per household for both group 1 and Group 2 beneficiaries.
-However, HSNP Group 1 beneficiaries receive Ksh5,400 per household every two months while Group 2 beneficiaries receive their monthly stipend of Kshs2,700 when a drought or shock is triggered.
+HSNP Group 1 beneficiaries receive Ksh5,400 per household every two months while Group 2 beneficiaries receive a monthly stipend of Kshs2,700 when a drought or shock is triggered.

 Payment/delivery frequency